aaronbloomfield/nws/hws/netcmds/index.md

 $
 ```

-However, `nmap -Pn` will show that `portal.cs.virginia.edu` is up and has a few services open.
+However, `nmap -Pn` will show that `portal.cs.virginia.edu` is up and has a few services open, as shown above.

 Lastly, note that `ping` will perform a quick DNS lookup to convert a hostname into an IP address.

 ### nslookup and dig

-Both `nslookup` and `dig` ("domain information groper") perform a DNS lookup -- returning, say, an IP address (or multiple IP address(es)) for a hostname.
+Both `nslookup` ("name service lookup") and `dig` ("domain information groper") perform a DNS lookup -- returning, say, an IP address (or multiple IP addresses) for a given hostname.
 The difference between them is that `dig` uses the resolver libraries in the operating system, whereas `nslookup` has it's own internal resolvers.
 In general, their results should be the same.

 #### `nslookup`